wins1ey/LibreSplit/README.md

 <img src="https://github.com/wins1ey/LibreSplit/assets/34382191/2adfdae5-9a21-4bdf-a4c4-f1d5962a0b63" width=350>
 <img src="https://github.com/wins1ey/LibreSplit/assets/34382191/4455f57a-3d34-4fa3-9dff-2b342b6c56da" width=350>

+### If you are looking for the public repository of splits, autosplitters and themes.
+They are located [here](https://github.com/LibreSplitDev/LibreSplit-resources)

 ## Features

 - **Split Tracking and Timing:** Accurately track and time your speedruns with ease.